wolfSSL/wolfssh/README.md

     $ ./examples/keygen/keygen keyblob.bin -rsa -t -pem -eh -auth=<custompassword>

-This will produce a key.pem TPM public key which needs to be converted the to the ssh-rsa BASE64 username format using this command: `ssh-keygen -f key.pem -i -m PKCS8` Take this BASE64 encoded public key and update the `samplePublicKeyRsaBuffer` in `echoserver.c` with it.
-Make sure to the user is "hansel"'s public key.
+This will produce a key.pem TPM public key which needs to be converted the to the ssh-rsa BASE64 username format using this command:

+    $ ssh-keygen -f key.pem -i -m PKCS8 > ../wolfssh/key.ssh

 The directory `examples` contains an echoserver that any client should be able to connect to.
-From wolfSSH open two terminal instances and run the
+From wolfSSH open two terminal instances and run the server with the key.ssh file you created in the previous step:
-server:

-    $ ./examples/echoserver/echoserver
+    $ ./examples/echoserver/echoserver -s key.ssh

 From another terminal run the client with the keyblob.
 Using primary endorsement key If you used the default password for keygen you must specify the password: